jasonsiders/apex-database-layer/wiki/The-Soql.PreAndPostProcessor-Interface.md

 ### `processPostSoql`

-Defines logic to be run immediately before a SOQL operation.
+Defines logic to be run immediately after a SOQL operation.

 Note: This method is not called if the SOQL operation yields a thrown exception.
 You can use the [`processSoqlError`](./The-Soql.PreAndPostProcessor-Interface#processdmlerror) method to handle these errors instead.